mtisza1/Cenote-Taker2/README.md

 - Therefore, you may need to be in an interactive job on an HPC
 ```
 1. Change to the directory you'd like to be the parent to the install directory
-2. Ensure Conda is installed and working
+2. Ensure Conda is installed and working.
+Use version 4.8.2 or better.
 ```
 conda -V
 ```